TechSmartSolutions/0-10v-lighting-controller-for-Home-Assistant/README.md

 <BR CLEAR=”left” />

 -<a href="https://www.amazon.ca/s?k=breadboard">Small Breadboard</a>
-_This was used to make the assembly easier, removing the need for soldering or crimping resistors._
+_This was used to make the assembly easier, removing the need for soldering or crimping resistors. **If you are using an ESP that is larger than a Wemos D1 Mini, you will need a bigger breadboard.**_
 <img src="/images/small-breadboard.jpg" height="150px">
 <BR CLEAR=”left” />